seanox/aspect-js/manual/en/markup.md

 </article>
 ```

-When inserting content from the DataSource, script blocks are automatically
+When inserting content from the DataSource, JavaScript blocks are automatically
 changed to composite/javascript and only executed by the renderer.
 This ensures
 that the JavaScript is only executed depending on the enclosing condition
 attribute.